ShovelsAI/shovels-marketing/content/posts/harvest-season.md

 Speaking of, we wanted to share a little sneak-peak at some things coming up soon.

-First of all, all of this new data means new API endpoints.
-We’re releasing **V2.0** of our API plus a brand new web app, **Shovels Online**, *this* week(!!) on October 24th.
+All of this new data means new API endpoints.
+We’re releasing **V2.0** of our API, plus a brand new web app, **Shovels Online**, *this* week(!!) on October 24th.
 If you’ve been using the beta thus far, thank you for your patience — this new version is so much better.

 (If you happen to be in the Bay Area, we’re having a launch party that very evening: [reach out to us](mailto:sales@shovels.ai) directly and we’ll add you to the guest list.)